hergin/BusShuttleMainRepository/Meeting_Log/README.md

 * Verified that the client didn't have any questions for us at this time.
 * Continued researching ways to create a prograssive, offline application.
 * [Associated Files](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/tree/master/Team_Notes_and_Files/Oct_31st_Group_Meeting/)

+### November 10th.
+4:00pm to
+* We discussed the feasibility of using Reactjs.
+* We decided that we wanted to do more research into Angularjs.
+* We decided that we would prefer to use Angularjs over Reactjs.
+* We decided that we are still going to use Visual Studio Code.
+* We discussed the possibility of using GitHub Desktop, but decided against it.
+* We decided to use MySQL with MySQL Workbench.
+* Design has been started on the MySQL database.

+*We are going to do more research and tutorials for Angularjs before our next meeting.